 Anthropologists want to protect a culture that intrinsically depends on the BaAka having access the forest, without restriction.

 Conservationists want to protect the forest, and the wildlife populations and ecosystems within, which are under existential threat from the presence of people.

 These two things seem mutually exclusive.
 A protected area, in which people are free to run around hunting and gathering seems to defeat the point of a protected area.
 If it is was only a few hundred BaAka, it might be different, however that is no longer the case, there are now 15,000 other people living here, all of whom would happily run around the forest taking what they want if the protections were removed.
-A small number of BaAka might once have lived in harmony with the forest but you simply cannot achieve the old balance when you have a population that is an order of magnitude larger than it ever was and is now made up of different cultures.
+A small number of BaAka might once have lived in harmony with the forest but you simply cannot achieve the old balance there once was, when you have a population that is so much bigger, indeed an order of magnitude larger.
+Further complicating the issue is that it is no longer a majority pygmy culture.

 If you allowed unrestricted access to the forest, as some anthropologists would advocate, you simply wouldn’t have a forest left.